PermafrostDiscoveryGateway/viz-info/01_workflow-overview.md

 - The goal of the workflow is to input geospatial files and prepare them for archiving in DataONE repositories as well as for viewing in online, interactive maps.
 - We need to prepare the data in this way because:
-  - Our input files are usually much too large to display on the web.
+  - Our input files are usually much too large in extent and has much too high resolution to display directly on the web without tiling.
 A user visiting our website would first need to download all of the data, which would take days in some cases.
-The browser would not be able to render such large files either (in fact, some files are also too large to render in Desktop software)
+The browser would not be able to render such large files either (in fact, some files are also too large to render in desktop software such as ArcGIS).
   - Some input formats are not supported by most browsers - e.g. GeoTIFF (many GeoTIFFs also don't have a built in color scale)
   - Some data layers are made up of multiple files that vary in size and have unpredictable bounding boxes.
-As it is, it would be difficult for a researcher to download only the section of data that they are interested in.
+As it is, it would be difficult for a researcher to download only the spatial portion or temporal slice of data that they are interested in.
   - Some files overlap with one another and so we need to "deduplicate" these sections of overlap.
-The stage of the workflow at which we do this may depend on the researcher's preference.
+The stage of the workflow at which we do this and which deduplication approach is applied may depend on the researcher's preference.
-- To prepare data we:
+- To prepare data for visualization and archival, we do the following:
   - combine input files that are part of the same layer
   - convert them to files of a standard size and geospatial extent
-  - convert them to formats that are good for archiving (geopackage and GeoTIFF) and good for the web (PNG images and Cesium 3D tiles)
+  - convert them to formats that are efficient for archiving (geopackage and GeoTIFF) and good for the web (PNG images and Cesium 3D tiles)
 - See [these slides](https://docs.google.com/presentation/d/13CSV7w8Ew7XoD0YrCcgGNvuh9DrLSsF-6fL16hJBWiE) for a visual overview of the workflow

 ## Input formats